pratku123/JavaCodes/README.md

 Basic java codes

-Adding a few of my programs made in Java.
+Adding the programs made in my Java lab in college.